currentclient/kurteyt-url/README.md

 ## Notes

 - Lambda at edge logs will be recorded in each region (edge) where the viewer made the request
+- Needs to have an ACM cert configured for the domain and its `api.` subdomain

 ## &#x1F4DA; Developer Reference